zenzay/esphome-power-meter/README.md

 This is the 'extended' version of my ESPHome Power Meter.
 This version adds an E-Ink Display and a humble push button.
 The button enables turning pages on the display manually.
 Main page is a - sort of - status page and the subsequent pages shows some graphs and stuff.
 To make it easier for myself - not wanting to draw every single line on the display - I've created some transparent backgrounds in GIMP, and just pop those on the display before drawing the rest.

+I've removed the Power LED from the setup, as I don't feel a need for a LED when we have a display.

 #### Status Page ####
 ![pm_page_1](./assets/pm-page-1.jpg)
 #### Daily Usage Graph ####